terrianx/portfolio/README.md

   * All accent colors change on click
 * Internal and external links to other pages and social media
 * Contact section with click to copy information feature
+  * Auto selects info for user on click as well in case clipboard is not available

 ### Resume - [Link](https://yu-xiao-portfolio.netlify.app/resume)
 * Includes a PDF viewer of my resume